Authors

 Author Order

 Author order is important for determining contributions to a project.
-Conversations around authorship should begin early in the life of a project, and changes in status and author order may occur multiple times throughout the process up to the publication date.
+Conversations around authorship should begin early in the project's life, and changes in status and author order may occur multiple times throughout the process up to the publication date.
 Therefore, maintaining a record of meetings, project agreements/contracts, and discussions can help remind authors of the history of the agreements to date and provide the framework for completing authorship contribution requirements for journal submission.

 Author Responsibilities